Marcel-van-den-Brink-Lab/tff1/README.md

 2. Create and activate the appropriate environment for the project you want to run (see environment instructions under each project above).

-3. Launch Jupyter and open the notebooks in the order listed for each project.
+3. Launch Jupyter and open the notebooks in the order listed for each dataset.

 > Data files are not included in this repository.
 Please check GEO for input data.